Login/Sign Up

 Medicinal Benefits

-Ondiover Oral Drops is an anti-emetic medication primarily used to prevent and treat nausea and vomiting associated with conditions such as cancer chemotherapy, radiation treatment, and surgery.
-When serotonin levels increase in the blood, it stimulates the CTZ receptor (chemoreceptor trigger zone) located in the brain responsible for controlling nausea and vomiting.
+Ondiover Oral Drops is an antiemetic medication primarily used to prevent and treat nausea and vomiting associated with conditions such as cancer chemotherapy, radiation treatment, and surgery.
+When serotonin levels increase in the blood, it stimulates the CTZ receptor (chemoreceptor trigger zone) located in the brain, which is responsible for controlling nausea and vomiting.
 Ondiover Oral Drops contains Ondansetron, which works by inhibiting the release of serotonin, thereby preventing nausea and vomiting.

 How Ondiover Oral Drops Works